By Upkeep Media | January 10th, 2024

 Conducting Move-Out Inspections

-As a landlord, you must conduct a move-out inspection before the tenant can move out of the rental unit.
+As a landlord, you must conduct a move-out inspection before the tenant can move out of the property.
 The tenant has a right to be present during the inspection if they let you know of their intention to be present in advance.

-The goal of the inspection is to compare the initial and the present condition of the rental unit.
-This can help you determine whether the tenant is responsible for any repairs or damages that exceed normal wear and tear.
+The goal of the inspection is to compare the initial and the present condition of the property.
+This can help you determine whether the tenant is responsible for any property repairs or damages that exceed standard wear and tear.
 Below is a basic overview of what goes on during a walk-through/ move-out inspection:

 • Going through every room to ascertain the condition of things like walls, floors, appliances, and electrical outlets.